The Fascinating Concepts of Advanced Gemini

 Gemini B

-Gemini B was the most tangible of Advanced Gemini proposals because it actually existed.
-It was developed for MOL and used a standard Gemini with a round hatch cut through the heat shield to allow astronauts access to the laboratory attached beneath them.
+Gemini B was the most tangible Advanced Gemini proposal because it actually existed.
+It was developed for MOL and used a standard Gemini capsule with a round hatch cut through the heat shield to allow astronauts access to the laboratory attached beneath them.
 If the heat shield was not properly intact during reentry, the crew would burn up and perish.
-In order to test this, a prototype was made using the already flown Gemini 2 capsule and a boilerplate, OPS 0855.
-The two parts were attached to a mock-laboratory made from a Titan II propellant tank and launched into space on a Titan IIIC rocket from Launch Complex 40 on Cape Canaveral in 1966.
+In order to test this, a prototype was made using the already flown Gemini 2 capsule and a boilerplate spacecraft designated OPS 0855, made from a decommissioned Titan I first stage oxidizer tank and a Transtage (the upper stage of the Titan III rocket).
+The boilerplate served as a mock-laboratory and the pair launched into space on a Titan IIIC rocket from Launch Complex 40 on Cape Canaveral in 1966.
 The flight was a success and the new Gemini B became the first capsule to fly in space twice.
 Like with Big Gemini, the Gemini B concept was abandoned after MOL was terminated, and the unique test article is now on display at the Cape Canaveral Space Force Museum at Launch Complex 26 on Cape Canaveral [1].

 The Gemini B on display at the Cape Canaveral Space Force Museum (image credit: Aeryn A.)